csc3092015/csc309a2/README.txt

 When a bug dies, it fades out, and is removed from the bug list so it is not drawn again.

+—Testing—

+Testing was done through a self made testing suite where we added many functions that used game functions with set variables to create a mock environment of the test we aimed to do.

+Synchronization of tests was done by calculating the maximum time of the tests and waiting that amount of time for each time dependent test to run before running the next one.
 ______________________________________________________________________
 END OF DOCUMENT